JJWarner/CF_Instacart-Analysis/README.md

 Career Foundry project illistrating proficiency in Python utilizing diverse libraries for advanced data analysis and visualization.

 ---
 <b>Data</b>: Data sourced from Instacart, encompassing CSV files such as Orders, Products, and Departments, forms the foundation of this project.
-Further details regarding data citations and considerations can be found in the project summary found [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Sent%20to%20Client/Final_report.xlsx).
+Comprehensive information pertaining to data citations, the intricacies of data wrangling and consolidation processes, as well as key business insights, is elaborated upon in the accompanying client brief found [here](https://github.com/JJWarner/CF_Instacart-Analysis/blob/main/Sent%20to%20Client/Final_report.xlsx).

 <b>Contents</b>:
 <ul>